Our Story: DrNickMdiv 5th Anniversary

 The Excel sheet will confirm whether someone is currently licensed by the Province of Ontario.
 So be sure to check the Officiant list if you are feeling hesitant.
 You deserve the best possible treatment on your wedding day!

-Don’t hesitate to contact me at nickoverduin@gmail.com to learn more about my services.
+Don’t hesitate to contact me at NickOverduin@gmail.com to learn more about my services for classic weddings, signing legal paper work, elopements and private ceremonies, destination weddings and re-commitment ceremonies.

 Six Key Tasks for a Celebrant